satvikahuja/Character_Level_Language_model/README.md

-Here’s a README.md file for your project:
+Here’s the updated README.md to include the detail about generating names with a character-level language model:

 # Makemore Neural Networks

 This repository contains my implementation and learning journey inspired by **Andrej Karpathy's "Makemore" video series**.
-The project explores the step-by-step process of building and understanding neural networks, focusing on concepts such as bigrams, multi-layer perceptrons (MLPs), batch normalization, backpropagation, and convolutional neural networks (CNNs).
+The project explores the step-by-step process of building and understanding neural networks, focusing on concepts such as bigrams, multi-layer perceptrons (MLPs), batch normalization, backpropagation, and a **WaveNet-style language model**.

+**The main goal of this project is to generate names using a character-level language model.**

 ## 📚 Learning Journey
 I followed Andrej Karpathy's excellent video series, **"Makemore"**, to learn the concepts and implement them from scratch: